shahabkhan9380900/Trustworthy-Multiclass-Network-Intrusion-Detection-ALL-Files-with-code/README.md

 `Notebook 4 – Correlation-Based Feature Selection.ipynb`

-Highly correlated features can introduce redundancy into a machine-learning model.
+Correlation analysis is used to identify redundant or highly correlated features.

-This notebook performs correlation-based feature analysis to reduce redundant features before subsequent feature-selection steps.
+This reduces unnecessary feature duplication before the subsequent feature-selection stage.

 ---